Housing Technical Assistance Program

-ABAG’s Regional Housing TA Program was designed in close consultation with local planning staff throughout the Bay Area.
+ABAG’s RHTA Program was designed in close consultation with local planning staff throughout the Bay Area.
 What we heard was that there is a strong need for regional housing technical assistance and also for more local funding to supplement SB 2 and LEAP, so the program will include both.

 Regional Housing TA Products

 To avoid duplication of effort, regionally applicable products that can be tailored by local staff to meet their needs is under development.
 These products will include staff report templates, FAQs and slide decks on common topics such as changes to housing element laws, including new Affirmatively Furthering Fair Housing (AFFH) requirements.
 Technical assistance for innovative and effective community engagement to increase participation during COVID and beyond will be included.
 Additionally, ABAG will work with HCD to negotiate what will be called “Safe Harbors” such as pre-approval by HCD of data production (discussed below) to increase predictability in the housing element approval process.
 ABAG will also serve as a regional clearinghouse for local planners’ questions to save them time and ensure consistent interpretations of state law.